 The Elliott State Forest near Coos Bay is a coastal gem consisting of 82,500 acres of public land that includes rare remnant older forests and critical habitat for Oregon coastal coho salmon.
 Unfortunately, in 2017, the forest was at risk of being sold to a private logging company.
 Privatization would have reduced access for local anglers and hunters—the Elliott is some of the last accessible land in the area—and would have harmed fish habitat and water quality.

-Thanks to leadership from Governor Brown and Senate President Peter Courtney, the Legislature took on the root of the problem.
-The Elliott State Forest is obligated to provide funding to Oregon schools through timber harvests, which created pressure to harvest at unsustainable levels.
-The state Legislature found a way to address this problem, by passing $100M in state bonds for schools, thereby reducing the pressure to harvest.
+Next, thanks to leadership from Governor Brown and Senate President Peter Courtney, policymakers turned to the root of the problem.
+For decades, the Elliott State Forest was obliged to provide funding to Oregon schools through timber harvests, which created pressure to harvest at unsustainable levels.
+The State Legislature approved $100M in state bonds for schools, thereby reducing the pressure to harvest.
 The Legislature also provided funding to engage the public in planning a future for the forest based on a wide spectrum of values, and formed a state advisory committee that included Oregon Policy Director Bob Van Dyk, tasked with negotiating a new path forward for the Elliott.
 (For more on the Elliott’s journey, click here.)